mdolab/baseclasses/doc/regression_example.rst

-.. _Example:
+.. _regression_example:

 Regression Testing Example
 --------------------------

 :class:`baseclasses.BaseRegTest.BaseRegTest` provides a framework for creating regression tests.
-It stores data in a JSON file format during _training_ and compares test results against this stored data during _testing_.
+It stores data in a JSON file format during *training* and compares test results against this stored data during *testing*.
 Here, we will go through a short example of how to integrate this into Pythons's ``unittest`` framework, specifically when used with ``testflo``.

 In this example, a regression test for a function called ``sampling.polynomial`` will be created.